CHIP-SET/Documents/Developing_a_Research_Object_Best_Practices.md

 If the article's copyright had instead been retained by the publisher, we would be restricted to only providing a URI pointing to the publication and not including the pdf.
 ###Q:  Do you need to support the exchange and use of the Research Object’s resources offline?

-The ro bundle [Soiland-Reyes.
-(2013)] mechanism of serialisation is based upon a Zip archive that specialises the Adobe Universal Container Format.
+The ro bundle [#Soiland-Reyes] mechanism of serialisation is based upon a Zip archive that specialises the Adobe Universal Container Format.
 The ro bundle contains a manifest file that describes the aggregation.
 This manifest can refer to files that are part of the Zip archive, or simply refer to resources that are elsewhere via a URI.

 ###Q:  Do you need to manage versioning of the Research Object itself?
 If so what constitutes a new version of your Research Object?

 There are existing mechanisms for versioning of artefacts in different domains.
 Software versioning for example can be managed using a version control system such as git.

-There are also features from the Provenance and Versioning (PAV) ontology that can be introduced into the manifest to indicate versioning and lineage of a research object.
+There are also features from the Provenance and Versioning (PAV) ontology[#Pav] that can be introduced into the manifest to indicate versioning and lineage of a research object.

 ###Q:  What additional metadata must / should / is optionally required to support the stated purpose of the research object?